forumone/web-starter/localdev/troubleshooting.md

     As a result certain functionality, such as Drupal's CSS and JS aggregation, report as being unavailable.

+### Drupal
+-   In some cases Drupal will report it is unable to write to the file system.
+    To resolve this navigate to Configuration -> Media -> File system (`admin/config/media/file-system`) and click `Save configuration`.

 {% include menus/localdev.md %}